- About End Users through our Ad Services (see “Privacy for Our Services”); and

 - The right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
 Contact details for data protection authorities in the EEA are here and the UK here.

-Please note that because most of the information we store can only identify a particular browser or device, and cannot directly identify you personally, you may need to provide us with some additional information to enable us to identify the personal information we hold about you and ensure that we accurately fulfill your request and do not infringe on the privacy rights of other individuals.
+Please note that because most of the information we store can only identify a particular browser or device, and cannot directly identify you personally, you will need to provide us with some additional information to enable us to identify the personal information we hold about you and ensure that we accurately fulfill your request and do not infringe on the privacy rights of other individuals.

 4.4 LEGAL BASIS FOR PROCESSING PERSONAL INFORMATION (EEA AND UK END USERS AND VISITORS ONLY)